-[This page is a compilation of the Citizen Journo Tips that have appeared in The Square Beacon’s Monday-Wednesday-Friday morning email.
+[This page is a compilation of the Citizen Journo Tips that have appeared in The B Square’s Monday-Wednesday-Friday morning email.
 It is updated incrementally.]

 Citizen Journo Tip #1: Search Better.
 To find something on a specific website, here’s the fastest way I know to search: Use Google, but make Google look only at that website.
 Here’s how to do that, using the city of Bloomington’s website as an example.
 Let’s say you want a list of farmers market vendors.
 Type this into Google: